coalescentdivide/openai-turbo-discord/README.md

 1. Clone the repository or download and extract the zip file.
 2. Copy the .env.example file and rename it to .env.
 3. Edit .env file and add your Discord bot token, OpenAI API key, and at least one channel for it to work in.
 4. Open a terminal window and navigate to the folder containing the downloaded files, then type run.bat.
-To shut down press `Ctrl + C`
+To shut down press `Ctrl + c`